 Volcansek, who served in the Commerce Department in the George H.W.
 Bush administration, is a former mayor of Clifton, Tex.
 He worked as an advance staffer organizing events for Trump’s campaign, according to his LinkedIn page.

 Volcansek said in an interview that agency officials would not tell him why they were terminating him.

 “What’s interesting is that my investigation went on for 13 months,” he said.
 “If they found something . . . why didn’t they bring it up before?”

-Three other Commerce appointees also left their posts after they were denied permanent security clearances: Chris Garcia, acting head of the department’s minority business development agency; Edgar Mkrtchian, senior adviser to the International Trade Administration; and Justin Arlett, adviser to the director for the Economic Development Administration, according to multiple officials.
+Three other Commerce appointees also left their posts after they were told they would not receive security clearances: Chris Garcia, acting head of the department’s minority business development agency; Edgar Mkrtchian, senior adviser to the International Trade Administration; and Justin Arlett, adviser to the director for the Economic Development Administration, according to multiple officials.

 Mkrtchian and Arlett declined to comment.
 Garcia said in a brief interview that he had been planning to leave the agency for several weeks and decided to resign on Tuesday.

 In general, people can be denied a security clearance for a wide variety of reasons.
 Among the most common: withholding information from a government disclosure form, past criminal convictions, compromising contacts or being the subject of an investigation.

 Clarification: An earlier version of this article referred imprecisely in one instance to the circumstances under which Commerce Department appointee Edgar Mkrtchian left his position.
 He resigned after being told he would not receive a security clearance; he was never denied a clearance.
 The story has been revised.
 (March 6)